doug-101/TreeTag/README.md

 ## Settings View

-The settings view contains options for hiding dot files and for tight line spacing.
+The settings view contains general customization options.
+Options not previously discussed include hiding dot files and tight line spacing.
 File names that begin with a dot will not be shown if the hidden option is enabled.
 The tight line spacing option allows more lines to fit on the screen.
 It is recommended when using a mouse, but may not leave enough space for touch interfaces.

 On desktop platforms, there is also an option to set the working directory.
 This is where all files in the main file list are stored.